 Donald Piotter, Co-chair

-The primary purpose of the San Francisco (Bay Area) Chapter of IAOPis to bring together business persons, consultants and attorneys involved or interested in outsourcing and who share a common goal of enhancing the outsourcing profession.
+The Northern California Chapter is designed to bring together the professionals across all of the outsourcing communities (i.e. customers, providers, advisors, academics, government agencies and associations) in the Northern California region that are involved or interested in outsourcing and who share a common goal of enhancing the outsourcing profession.

 Face-to-face (office, meeting room); social (restaurant); teleconference